Water policy, strategy and governance

 An overview of the common elements of urban water strategic by City West Water, South East Water, Yarra Valley Water and the Melbourne water system by Melbourne Water.
 Outlines how water corporations are preparing to meet the challenges of a growing city in a changing climate.

 The Yarra Strategic Plan is being led by Melbourne Water.
 It is designed to align and coordinate the various organisations, plans, policies and legislation that manage the Yarra River corridor.
 It was outlined in the Yarra Action Plan, which was informed by the Yarra Ministerial Advisory Committee.
-During the development of this strategic plan, local governments adjacent to the Yarra River have the opportunity to participate in the development of a 50 year community vision for the Yarra.
+During the development of this strategic plan, local governments adjacent to the Yarra River had the opportunity to participate in the development of a 50 year community vision for the Yarra.
 The first phase of engagement (September to November 2017) brought together 24 randomly selected passionate citizens, known as the Yarra River Community Assembly, to write a 50-year community vision for the Yarra, which will become the cornerstone of the Yarra Strategic Plan.
 The Yarra Community Vision was released in May 2018.
 Between May and August 2018, Melbourne Water undertook community engagement to build the content of the draft Yarra Strategic Plan, in the form of workshops and online engagement.
 The information collected from the community will be used to write the draft Yarra Strategic Plan, to be released in 2019.

 Melbourne Water’s Healthy Waterways Strategy (HWS) sets the long term strategy for protecting and improving the health of Melbourne’s waterways.
 Core components of the current HWS are the key values that waterways support, and the portfolio of management options available to Melbourne Water.
 The HWS is currently being refreshed, with a focus on community engagement to determine what the community values most, and what managed options should be prioritised.
 The refreshed HWS will also incorporate stormwater issues, which were previously managed through a separate Stormwater Strategy.
 Local governments have been involved in a variety of workshops in each of Melbourne’s catchments to help inform the HWS refresh.
 The Refreshed Healthy Waterways Strategy and the Co-Designed Catchment Programs have been approved by the Melbourne Water Board and are now with the Minister for final approval.
 Workshops are planned for October 2018 and February 2019, along with a region-wide Lab to discuss the MERI – Monitoring, Evaluation, Reporting and Improvement Plan.
 More information on the MERI will be available in 2019.

 The Melbourne Sewerage Strategy is a 50 year strategy which is being developed collaboratively between Melbourne Water, Yarra Valley Water, City West Water, South East Water, and Western Water.
 The Strategy will provide the future direction for Melbourne’s sewerage system, ensuring it continues to protect public health and the environment along with defining its role in supporting Melbourne as a Water Sensitive City.
 Community feedback was collated in early 2018, and will be used to develop the Melbourne Sewerage Strategy.
 The final strategy and engagement summary report will be publicly available in October 2018.